bocajspear1/netix/docs/tools/MiniEditNG.md

 # MiniEditNG

-MiniEditNG rework of the original MiniEdit in the Mininet project.
-It has a few quality-of-life improvements to make it better to use.
+MiniEditNG is a rework of the original MiniEdit in the Mininet project.
+It has a few quality-of-life improvements to make it easier to use.

 You can find MiniEditNG by using the application menu `Internet > MiniEditNG` or running `sudo minieditng`.